3% Commission Realtors: Can You Pay Less? (2024 Update)

 How to avoid paying 3% commission

-Most home sellers have the opportunity to bypass the traditional 3% listing commission by partnering with a low-commission real estate broker.
+Most home sellers can bypass the traditional 3% listing commission by partnering with a low-commission real estate broker.
 The leading firms in this space offer listing fees as low as 1.5%, while still delivering the full range of services you'd expect from conventional realtors.

 Top low commission companies